Popular Song (song)

-"Popular Song" is a song by Lebanese-British recording artist Mika, released as the second single in the United States from his third studio album, The Origin of Love.
-The song features American singer Ariana Grande and is included on her debut album, Yours Truly.
+"Popular Song" is a song by Lebanese-British recording artist Mika, released as the second single in the United States from his third studio album, The Origin of Love (2012).
+The song features American singer-songwriter Ariana Grande and is included on her debut album, Yours Truly (2013).
 The track was written by Mika, Priscilla Renea, Mathieu Jomphe and Stephen Schwartz, and produced by Mika and Greg Wells.
 The radio version featuring Ariana Grande was produced by Jason Nevins.
-It was released as a promotional single on 21 December 2012.
-It was originally scheduled to impact contemporary hit radio in the United States on 13 August 2013, but was later pulled out of rotation.
+It was released as a single on 21 December 2012.
+It was initially sent to impact contemporary hit radio in the United States on 13 August 2013, but its release was moved up a week earlier.

-The song samples and remixes "Popular" from the musical Wicked.
-The album version of the song features vocals from Priscilla Renea, and features mature language.
-The single version replaces Renea with Ariana Grande, removes the mature language, and modifies the instrumental arrangement and tempo to create a version which heavily links to Mika's former hits, "Grace Kelly" and "We Are Golden".
-The version with Ariana Grande is the main version which was officially released.
+The song interpolates the melody of "Popular" from the musical Wicked.
+The album version of the song features vocals from Renea, and features mature language.
+The single version replaces Renea with Ariana Grande – who would later portray Galinda in the 2024 film adaptation – removes the mature language, and modifies the instrumental arrangement and tempo to create a version which heavily links to Mika's former hits, "Grace Kelly" and "We Are Golden".

 Background

 The original version of the song was made available on Mika's third studio album, The Origin of Love, and features vocals from songwriter Priscilla Renea.
 This version is based on the original from Wicked, and uses a very rough tempo and instrumentation, to fit in with the theme of the album.
 However, for the track's release as a single, Mika decided to completely change the arrangement, and create something similar to his hit single "Grace Kelly".
 To do this, he enlisted the help of American actress and performer Ariana Grande, rewrote some of the lyrics, changed the instrumentation and tempo, and reworked the song's structure.

-The new version was released to the iTunes Store on 21 December 2012, being released as the album's second single in the United States.
+The Jason Nevins produced version was released to the iTunes Store on 21 December 2012, being released as the album's second single in the United States.